Tom Mann: Australia and Liverpool

 In 1902, Mann emigrated to Australia, to see if that country's broader electoral franchise would allow more "drastic modification of capitalism".
 Settling in Melbourne, he was active in Australian trade unions and became an organiser for the Australian Labor Party.
 However, he grew disillusioned with the party, believing it was being corrupted by the nature of government and concerned only with winning elections.
-He felt that the federal Labour MPs were unable and unwilling to change society, and their prominence within the movement was stifling and over-shadowing organised labour.
+He felt that the federal Labor MPs were unable and unwilling to change society, and their prominence within the movement was stifling and over-shadowing organised labour.
 He resigned from the ALP and founded the Victorian Socialist Party.

 Returning to Britain in 1910, Mann wrote The Way to Win, a pamphlet that argued that socialism could be achieved only through trade unionism and co-operation, and that parliamentary democracy was inherently corrupt.
 He founded the Industrial Syndicalist Education League, and worked as an organiser for Ben Tillett.
 He led the 1911 Liverpool General Transport Strike.
 In 1912 he was convicted under the Incitement to Mutiny Act 1797 of publishing an article in The Syndicalist, as an "Open Letter to British Soldiers", urging them to refuse to shoot at strikers (later reprinted as a leaflet, Don't Shoot); his prison sentence was quashed after public pressure.
 He was opposed to Britain's involvement in World War I on socialist and religious grounds and addressed pacifist rallies.

 On 10 June 1913 he spoke at Wednesbury Market Place in support of strikers in the Great Black Country Trades Dispute, which lasted for two months and threatened government preparations for World War I. Mann returned to the area again on 3 July.

 In 1917, he joined the successor to the Social Democratic Federation, the British Socialist Party, which had affiliated to the Labour Party the previous year.